IP Blocklisting: How It Affects Your Website and How to Avoid It

 Server Misconfiguration

-Not all blacklisting instances happen because of direct malicious intent.
+Not all blocklisting instances happen because of direct malicious intent.
 Sometimes, it can be due to misconfiguration errors on the server.
-For instance, if your email server is configured incorrectly, it might end up inadvertently sending spam, leading to blacklisting.
+For instance, if your email server is configured incorrectly, it might end up inadvertently sending spam, leading to blocklisting.

 Shared Hosting Environments

-The ramifications of landing on an IP blacklist are not to be underestimated.
-Here is a closer look at how blacklisting can impact your website or online business.
+The ramifications of landing on an IP blocklist are not to be underestimated.
+Here is a closer look at how blocklisting can impact your website or online business.

 Loss of Email Deliverability